Dang-Hoang-Tung/BigData-MerizoSearch/README.md

 **S3 storage for outputs**

 This cluster has been pre-configured to run the pipeline.
-It is serving the required outputs at `s3-6f80ac3cd9783ccf.comp0235.condenser.arc.ucl.ac.uk/merizo-outputs`.
+It is serving the required outputs at `s3-1af451c59142fd90.comp0235.condenser.arc.ucl.ac.uk/merizo-outputs/`.
+_(You may need to ignore SSL certificate, there seems to be some problem with Condenser's signing CA)_

+Append these files to the URL to curl or download them:
+- ⁠ecoli_cath_summary.zip
+- ⁠⁠human_outputs.zip
+- ⁠⁠ecoli_outputs.zip
+- ⁠⁠human_cath_summary.zip
+- ⁠⁠plDDT_means.zip

 **VM IDs and IPs**